aghaynes/misc/github/readme.md

 * package website based on readme, helpfiles and vignettes
   * [presize](https://ctu-bern.github.io/presize/)
   * [ggplot2](https://ggplot2.tidyverse.org/))

+Could also use it as a repository for the code behind a paper, although something more static more be more suitable (e.g. zenodo?), as you can change things on github.

+Also useful for saving chunks of code that might be useful again (like a dropbox).

+Doesnt have to be R code, could be anything.

 ### What I do
 1. fork/create a repo online